EtherNet/IP Communication

 2

-Used to trigger a project to run.
+Used to trigger one or multiple projects to run.

 return